Examples of Rational Maps of CP^2 with Equal Dynamical Degrees and No Invariant Foliation: Background

 \section{Background}

-In this section we will present some background about singular holomorphic foliations on complex surfaces and their pullback under rational maps.
-While these results are well-known to experts, we include them here to make this paper self-contained.
-More details can be found in \cite{ABATE,Br,CERVEAU,FP, IY}.
+To make this paper self-contained, in this section we will present some background about singular holomorphic foliations on complex surfaces and their pullback under rational maps.
+More details can be found in \cite{ABATE,Br,CERVEAU,FP, IY,REBELO}.